Our Optometrists in Casper & Douglas Explain What Causes Dry Eyes

-At The Eye Institute of Wyoming, P.C., our optometrist, and staff work with you to alleviate your dry eyes and restore the tear film.
+At The Eye Institute of Wyoming, P.C., Dr. Day, Dr. Taylor-Back and staff work with you to alleviate your dry eyes and restore the tear film.
 The exact treatment will depend on the cause.
 If you wear contact lenses, we might recommend a special brand designed as a dry eye treatment.

 We’ll discuss lifestyle changes that can help relieve your discomfort, too.
 You can buy over the counter products such as artificial tears to provide lubrication, for example.
 We’ll talk to you about taking breaks often to give your eyes a rest, especially if your job places you in front of a computer all day.
 Massaging your eyelids can help stimulate tear production and make you more comfortable, as well.

 We will also go over some medical options to treat your dry eyes, especially if your condition is severe.
 We may need to consider a medical intervention such as drug therapy or a cutting edge treatment to improve your eye health.
 Our goal is to figure out why your eyes are dry and develop a specialized care plan in response.

 Schedule an Appointment with one of our Optometrists in Casper or Douglas Today!

 If you find yourself rubbing your eyes a lot, you may have dry eye syndrome.
 Contact us at our Casper location at 307-235-5384 or Douglas Location at 307-358-2900 to make an appointment.
 We will evaluate your eye health and come up with a treatment plan to help.